mercedes-benz/ardep/doc/bootloader/index.rst

 It is not recommended to build the firmware loader independently as the bootloader needs configuration options to handle the firmware loader correctly.

-For demonstration purposes, build the :ref:`uds-sample` using sysbuild, which automatically builds the firmware loader:
+For demonstration purposes, build the :ref:`uds-sample` using sysbuild (which contains a ``sysbuild.conf``), which automatically builds the firmware loader:

 .. code-block:: bash